spirxl-dev/book-buddy-nlp/README.md

 - "I'm in the mood for psychological thrillers, any ideas?"
 - "What are some good contemporary romance books?"
 - "Can you list top-rated science fiction novels of the last decade?"
-- "I'd love to dive into some classic American literature.
+- "I'd love to dive into some ~.
 Recommendations?"

 ### Author Queries
 - "Tell me more about books written by Haruki Murakami."